michaelcreatesstuff/copilotiq-app/README.md

 The API endpoint responses have been displayed in the UI in the src\Components\Table\Table.jsx component

+Graph is an undirected weighted graph.
+Recommendations and friends are sorted by descending weight.
+Edge weight (friend to friend weight) is assumed to be based on how often they interact.
+Recommendation weight is calculated by adding edge (source to target weight) + (target to targetFriend weight).

 There is lots of potential to improve the functionality and UI, it is a very bare bones version of a social media site.

 Data from: